- Phones are usually covered by renters or homeowners insurance policies under the “personal property coverage” part of your policy.

 What’s the difference between mobile phone insurance and renters insurance?

 In addition to any coverage you’d have from your homeowners or renters insurance, there are specific, third-party plans that are just meant to cover your phone.
-Some might be available through your phone’s retailer (like Apple), while others are purchased via your career (AT&T, Verizon, etc.)
+Some might be available through your phone’s retailer (like Apple), while others are purchased via your carrier (AT&T, Verizon, etc.)

 There are a few consistent differences between these specific phone protection plans and how your renters or homeowners policy would cover your phone.